Limmen/erl_pengine/README.md

 %% Query pengine of the injected source
 {success, Id1, [[<<"pingu">>]], MoreSolutions = false} = pengine:ask(P1, "pengine(X)", #{template => "[X]", chunk => "1"}).
 ```
-A typical example of injecting source is ofcourse to inject whole source-files or point to a source-url.
+A typical example of injecting source is of course to inject whole source-files or point to a source-url.

 `src_text.pl`:
 ``` prolog